What to pack for Barcelona in September

 Checklist for travel to Barcelona: Essential Documents

-Barcelona is located in northern Spain, in the Catalunya region.
+Barcelona is located in northern Spain, in the Catalonia region.
 We have summarized essential documents and checklists for travel to Barcelona below,

 - Tourist Visa: US and Canadian passport holders can travel to Barcelona and stay there visa-free for 90 days.
 Do make sure your passport is valid for 6 months after entry into the country.
-For those who require a tourist visa to enter European Union member countries, then you must apply for the Schengen Visa prior to your trip
+For those who require a tourist visa to enter European Union member countries, you must apply for the Schengen Visa before your trip

-- Currency: Official currency of Spain is Euros.
+- Currency: The Official currency of Spain is the euro.
 Do carry some cash for tipping, tapas, and souvenir shopping!

 - Travel Insurance: Don’t forget to protect your trip to Barcelona, particularly insure your expensive camera and electronics.
-In today’s changing times, it is equally important to insure your trip from cancellations, baggage delay, and medical emergencies.
-Worlds Nomads is a great choice to cover your travel plans.
+In today’s changing times, it is equally important to ensure your trip from cancellations, baggage delays, and medical emergencies.
+SafetyWing is a great choice to cover your travel plans.
 You can browse for quotes based on the number of days and apply for a quote for free here

 Barcelona Travel Tips

-Barcelona is notorious for incidences of theft.
+Barcelona is notorious for incidents of theft.
 And you will see signs and posters reminding people to be mindful of their belongings.

-“Beware of pick-pockets” – is a common sign in popular touristy sites like Sagrada Familia, La Ramblas, etc.
+“Beware of pick-pockets” is a common sign in popular tourist sites like Sagrada Familia, La Ramblas, etc.

-For your travel documents, money, and small electronic items, we HIGHLY recommend using a crossbody bag and keeping the bag on you – tightly zipped.
-Do not leave the leave unattended, and opened.
+For your travel documents, money, and small electronic items, we HIGHLY recommend using a crossbody bag and keeping the bag on you, tightly zipped.
+Do not leave the leave unattended and open.

-When you are out and about in Barcelona or eating in a restaurant, traveling in public transport don’t leave them on the next seat or chair arm – wear it, and keep it close to you!
+When you are out and about in Barcelona or eating in a restaurant, traveling in public transport, don’t leave them on the next seat or chair – wear it, and keep it close to you!

 We have heard friends and people that we met on tours, where people’s backpacks were swapped or stolen while walking the city center.

-Be careful when you walk around in busy quarters will expensive camera gear.
-Do not get distracted by street performers, or small flights.
+Be careful when you walk around in busy quarters with expensive camera gear.
+Do not get distracted by street performers or small fights.
 Read our detailed guide on Barcelona tips and tricks

 What not to bring to Barcelona in September